Free Template + Interactive Builder + Risk Checker

 The IRS examines contractor agreements during audits.
 An agreement that lacks key provisions weakens your position and increases the chance of reclassification.
-Below are the 12 sections included in our template, each addressing a specific legal and tax requirement.
+Each section below addresses a specific legal and tax requirement.

 1